 The horror of this tragedy can’t be properly expressed in writing.
 Here is a video collage of photographs of the victims:

-Here is a video about the massacre which features survivor accounts (we apologize for the quality).
+Here is a video about the massacre which features survivor accounts.

 Survivor accounts to the Castro inflicted tragedy can also be read on the web site of the UNHCR, The UN Refugee Agency.

 1. Fidel Castro’s firing squads in Cuba

 2. Fidel Castro sank the 13 de Marzo tugboat killing Cuban women and children

 3. Fidel Castro’s shoot down of American civilian aircraft killing 4 people including 3 American citizens

 5. Fidel Castro’s Cuban forced labor camps, the UMAPs

 8. Fidel Castro restricts the movement of Cubans